 - it was co-mingled with joint family assets.

 For example, if an in-law willed real property to your spouse, but you contributed to its upkeep, you could be entitled to a share during divorce.
-Mortgage payments, property taxes or home insurance you contribute to may qualify for equalization of net family assets when you divide marital property.
+Mortgage payments, property taxes, or home insurance you contribute to may qualify for equalization of net family assets when you divide marital property.

 Likewise, if your spouse sells inherited property and puts the proceeds in a joint bank account, you could be entitled to an equal share, even if you didn’t inherit the home yourself.

 We refer you to a mediator, arbitrator or family lawyer if you and your spouse don’t agree on how to split inherited property that has been co-mingled as joint assets.
 Court-ordered forced sales are a next step option if mediation is unsuccessful.

 Forced Sale of Marital Property